Huanbei metro station

 Huanbei (環北) is a station on the Taoyuan Airport MRT located in Zhongli, Taoyuan City, Taiwan.
 It opened for commercial service on 2 March 2017.

 Overview

 This underground station has one island platform with two tracks.
-Commuter trains stop at this station, with some limited peak-hour Express trains terminating here.
+Commuter trains stop at this station, with some limited peak-hour express trains terminating here.
 The station is 182 m long and 16.4 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.
 It is a planned transfer station with the Taoyuan Metro Orange Line (O09).

-Construction on the station began on 12 December 2007, and opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.
+Construction on the station began on 12 December 2007, and it opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.